Wills, Trusts, & The Estate Planning Process in New York

 Estate planning also encompasses other considerations, such as appointing guardianship for minor children, designating healthcare proxies to make medical decisions on your behalf if you’re incapacitated, and assigning power of attorney to handle your financial affairs.

-In New York, the estate planning process is governed by state-specific laws, so it’s recommended to consult with a knowledgeable estate planning attorney.
-They can help you navigate the complexities of New York’s estate laws and ensure your estate plan fulfills your wishes and optimizes your financial legacy.
+In New York, estate planning is governed by state-specific laws, making it advisable to consult an experienced estate planning attorney.
+They can guide you through New York’s estate laws and ensure your estate plan fulfills your wishes and optimizes your financial legacy.

 Estate Planning with Wills

-Most people know about wills and their basic purpose – to ensure that one’s hard earned assets go to the right beneficiaries when an individual passes away.
+Most people know about wills and their basic purpose – distributing one’s hard-earned assets to the intended beneficiaries after passing away.
 However, wills can be used for a lot more.
-A will can be an important tool for anyone to have, regardless of your degree of personal wealth or the number of assets you hold.
+A will can be an important tool for anyone to have, regardless of personal wealth or the number of assets owned.

 Here’s a list of some of the very valuable things a will can do: